THEO-184/GUESS_ARTSIST_CLIENT/Readme.md

 **SERVER SIDE**

-1: npm install
+1. npm install
-2: create a .env file with the following variables
+2. create a .env file with the following variables

 - MONGO_URI="your mongodb connection uri"

-* JWT_SECRET="any 256-bit encryption key"
+- JWT_SECRET="any 256-bit encryption key"
   you can generate one from here [allkeysgenerator] (https://allkeysgenerator.com/)

-3: npm run dev
+3. npm run dev

 **FRONTEND**
 Run the folling commands

-1: npm install
+1. npm install
-2: npm run dev
+2. npm run dev
-** NB: if vite is failing, check that your node version is 12; **
+   **NB: if vite is failing, check that your node version is 12**